Ibrahim-Ola/tree-models-in-ml/README.md

 ## Tree Models for Regression

 This repository consists of a tutorial on an introduction to Tree models for Regression.
-This work was originally presented at the GeoSMART Hackweek at eScience Intitute of the university of Washington, Seattle.
+I presented this at the GeoSMART Hackweek at eScience Intitute of the University of Washington, Seattle.
 The tutorial is deployed on [GeoSMART Website](https://geosmart.hackweek.io/tutorials/tree_models/Tree_Models_in_ML.html).
 Leran more about GeoSMART on their [GitHub repository](https://github.com/geo-smart/2023-hackweek-website/tree/main) and their [website](https://geosmart.hackweek.io/).

 ## Acknowledgements